 Lucy, age 15

 - Be aged over 21 years old;

-- Undertake an enhanced Disclosure & Barring Service check; and
+- Undertake an enhanced Disclosure & Barring Service check and register for

 - Provide two references.